pperone/gifther/README.md

-# gifther
+# giftHer
-An app to assist men when looking for gifts for the women in his life
+An app to assist men when looking for gifts for the women in his life.